VCTLabs/foss-rst-presentations/src/open_source_drones.rst

 ================================

-* The MAVLINK broadcast message format includes action, status and command messages, which can be used both for onboard and offboard communication.
+* The MAVLINK broadcast message format includes action, status and command messages, which can be used both for onboard and offboard communication
-* Messages are identified by content instead of recipient addresses.
+* Messages are identified by content instead of recipient addresses
-* Routing nodes (e.g. node 2) filter messages that belong only to a particular subset (eg, nodes 3, 4, and 5).
+* Routing nodes (node 2) filter messages that belong only to a particular subset (nodes 3, 4, and 5)

 .. raw:: pdf